Explore this course:

 Course description

 You'll learn about media relations, political marketing and the scope and significance of political communication.
-You'll develop skills in communicating with the media (including media training) and using different media outlets to promote ideas through advocacy and lobbying.
-Our teaching offers a deep and critical understanding of key debates around the intersection of the media and public and political communication internationally.
+You'll also develop skills in persuasive communication, including communicating with the media, media training, and using different media outlets to promote ideas through advocacy and lobbying.

 Modules